rfeinman/tictactoe-reinforcement-learning/README.txt

-Learning to play Tic-Tac-Toe with reinforcement learning
+# Tic-Tac-Toe with Reinforcement Learning
+This is a repository for training an AI agent to play Tic-tac-toe using reinforcement learning.
+Both the Sarsa learning and Q-learning RL algorithms are implemented.
+A user may teach the agent himself by playing the game for a couple of rounds, or he may apply an automated teacher agent.

-Code Structure Documentation:
+## Code Structure

 There are 3 main code files associated with this project:
     1) game.py